Sgitario/sgitario.github.io/_posts/2019-06-25-aws-certified-solutions-architect-summary.md

 - A network ACL can be associated to N subnets, but 1 subnet can only be associated to 1 ACL.
 - Network ACLs contain a numbered list of rules that is evaluated in order, starting with the lowest numbered rule.
-- Network ACLs have separate inbound and outbound rules, and each rule can either allow or denay traffic.
+- Network ACLs have separate inbound and outbound rules, and each rule can either allow or deny traffic.
 - Network ACLs are stateless; responses to allowed inbound traffic are subject to the rules for outbound traffic and vice versa.

 ## VPC Flow Logs